zimera-school/.github/profile/README.md

 # Welcome!

-**Zimera School** is a part of [Zimera](https://github.com/zimera-systems). **Zimera School** focusing on human resources and talent preparation in software and data technology, based on distributed and decentralized systems.
+**Zimera School** is a part of [Zimera Corporation](https://github.com/zimera-corp). **Zimera School** focusing on human resources and talent preparation in software and data technologies, based on distributed and decentralized systems.